 Lyca Mobile doesn’t offer family plans, so there are no perks or discounts offered for having multiple SIM cards on your account.
 That’s a slight shame but is true of a lot of other networks as well.

 The main extra perk you’ll get on Lyca Mobile is international calling included in your plan.
-Typically you’ll get between 100 and unlimited such minutes, and these allow you to call around 40 countries (give or take, depending on the plan).
-Alternatively, there are plans with free calls just to a specific country, like Pakistan, Turkey, or Morocco.
+Typically you’ll get between 100 and unlimited such minutes, and these allow you to call dozens of countries.
+Alternatively, there are plans with free calls just to a specific country, like Pakistan, or Turkey.
 As well as a few plans that allow for international calls to a small number of countries – so more than one but fewer than 40.

 Lyca Mobile is an EE MVNO (meaning it uses EE’s infrastructure and spectrum), so it has coverage in all the same places as EE – that’s true whether you’re connecting via 5G, 4G or 3G.
 Of course, that also means that its coverage will improve when EE’s does.